sherwino/micro-review-express/README.md

 ![meiserTask Dashboard](http://i.imgur.com/c4Q74pU.png)

 ### Theodore the designer
 Theodore works for HTC and he is a designer, he is part of the team getting ready to design the next flagship phone.
 He wants to know what compels people to buy a phone.
-He knows what HE likes... but he doesn't know what everybody else (the populous) like.
+He knows what HE likes... but he doesn't know what everybody else likes.
 ![Theodore User Story](http://i.imgur.com/Ebxe6i8.png)

 ### Pamela the consumer